 by Jason Burruel, Legislative Director

-AB 1717, authored by Assemblymember Perea.
-We will be covering this legislation on a weekly basis due to its potential impact on SETNA funding.
+While many people see spring vacation as a time to relax, those in the legislature view it as one of the more important weeks of the year.
+We use this time to reevaluate our approach to the remaining months of the legislative calendar.
+Next week begins a very busy two-week span in the legislature as the deadline for policy committees to meet comes on May 2.
+Several high priority bills will be heard Monday, the day the legislature reconvenes.
 AB 1717, authored by Assemblymember Perea would enact the Prepaid Mobile Telephony Service Surcharge Collection Act.
 The bill would establish a prepaid MTS surcharge based upon a percentage of the sales price of each retail transaction that occurs in this state for prepaid mobile telephony services.
 The prepaid MTS surcharge would include the emergency telephone users’ surcharge, and PUC surcharges.
 The bill would require a seller to collect the prepaid MTS surcharge from a prepaid consumer and remit the amounts collected to the State Board of Equalization pursuant to the Fee Collection Procedures Law.
-This legislation is similar to AB 300 of the 2013 session which was heavily opposed by CPOA and vetoed by Governor Brown.

 Visit us again each Monday to find out WHAT’S HAPPENING AT THE CAPITOL!